tocalabs/toca-docs/src/book/growing_projects/triggers_and_listeners.md

 ## Exclusives in Workflows

 Activities are not the only place in automation that you can add flow control logic, you can also add decision points and even implement loops within a Workflow.
 This means that if you are looping over a large list or table of data in your automation, you don't just have to put all of this logic inside a single looping action in an activity.
 You can extract this control flow to the workflow level, allowing you to break your activities up into smaller and more manageable pieces.
+This is why :docs-link[exclusive nodes]{id="projects/automation/workflows/exclusive"} in workflows are so powerful!

 ### Decision Points

 ### Looping